Pushing My Own Envelope and Experiencing a Revelation

 Click to embiggen

 The voice recordings were conducted concurrently with me standing first at one hand-width from the place between the two mics and then at two hand-widths.
 The guitar recordings were also conducted concurrently with the mics at about twenty inches from the neck joint.
 The U47's output was about 4db hotter than that of the Revelation before I normalized the clips.
 For a mic that is about as old as myself, I'm pleased to say that the veteran U47 is probably still my own choice of the two for voiceover work and possibly also for guitar.
 There are differences in sound that you will be able to discern.
 You'll probably have your own favorite.
 It is just nice to realize that these mics are close enough that some judicious EQ'ing could draw them up to where most people couldn't tell them apart.
-And considering that the Neumann is valuated at about ten times the street price of the Revelation, I think you can understand if I say that I'm impressed once again by the Revelation.
+And considering that the Neumann is valuated at about twenty times the street price of the Revelation, I think you can understand if I say that I'm impressed once again by the Revelation.
 See what you think!

 The Second Group of Test Clips: Neumann U47 and MXL Revelation